-"But did you have to get one at Madam Malkin?"
+"But why did you have to get one at Madam Malkin?"

 'I wanted to be there.
 She's nice, and she seemed very understanding when I put up the poor child-façade, although I admitted to being twenty.'

 Priscus walked down the street and went into Flourish and Blotts in search for something interesting to read.